rafaelcoelho1409/rafaelcoelho1409.github.io/content/authors/admin/_index.md

 • Bachelor's degree in Mathematics at Federal University of Paraná (UFPR) - Brazil.
 • Data Scientist and Machine Learning Engineer with over 5 years of experience in the industry.
 • Highly proficient in Data Science, Machine Learning, Computer Vision and Cybersecurity.
-• Developing and deploying machine learning models to solve real-world problems, such as predictive models, anomaly detection and other models to be applied in industry areas, such as Finance, Marketing, Commodities, Retail etc.
+• Developing and deploying machine learning models to solve real-world problems, such as predictive models, automation tasks and other models to be applied in industry areas, such as Logistics, Financial Market, Real Estate etc.